tarsoqueiroz/fastITips/Kubernetes/OpenShift Local/README.md

 - 4 physical CPU cores
 - 9 GB of free memory
 - 35 GB of storage space

+Requirements on Linux:

+- On Linux, CRC is supported only on the latest two Red Hat Enterprise Linux/CentOS 8 and 9 minor releases and on the latest two stable Fedora releases.
+- When using Red Hat Enterprise Linux, the machine running CRC must be registered with the Red Hat Customer Portal.
+- Ubuntu 18.04 LTS or later and Debian 10 or later are not supported and might require manual set up of the host machine.

 Required software packages for Linux: